8 Unique Train Travel Routes in Southern France (Local Picks)

 - Walk along the ramparts: Enjoy the sea views and the sound of the waves.

-- Stroll through the Port Vauban: Marvel at the impressive collection of superyachts.
+- Stroll through Port Vauban: Marvel at the impressive collection of superyachts.

 5. Antibes to Nice